Azure/azure-quickstart-templates/jenkins-on-ubuntu/README.md

 | adminPassword  | Admin password for the Virtual Machine  |
 | region | Region name where the corresponding Azure artifacts will be created |
 | virtualNetworkName | Name of the Virtual Network that is created and that resources will be deployed in to |
+| masterVmSize | The size of the Jenkins Master node VM.
+Default = Standard_D3
+| slaveVmSize | The size of the Jenkins slave node VM(s).
+Default = Standard_D3
+| slaveNodes | The number of Jenkins Slave nodes.
+Default = 1

 Topology
 --------

-This template deploys a configurable number of slave nodes of a configurable size.
+This template deploys a Jenkins master and a configurable number of Jenkins slave nodes.
 The master node is exposed on a public IP address that you can access through a browser on port :8080 as well as SSH on the standard port.

 ##Known Issues and Limitations
 - The template does not currently configure SSL on master or slave nodes.